Aakash-Jha3903/Tweet.Ai/README.md

-# 🐦 Tweet.Ai — The Smartest Social Media Experience
+# 🦚 Tweet.Ai — AI-Powered Social Media Platform Inspired by Twitter, WhatsApp & Grok.Ai

-**Tweet.Ai** is a modern, AI-integrated social media platform that blends the power of sentiment analysis, smart recommendations, and interactive conversations with a Twitter-like UI.
-Built using **Django**, **React.js**, **PostgreSQL**, and **AI APIs**, this project focuses on intelligent comment filtering, chatbots, summarization, and user interactions.
+A feature-rich, full-stack social media platform that lets users post, comment, chat, and interact — enhanced by powerful AI tools like **sentiment analysis** of comments, **summarization** of tweet & comments, and a built-in **chatbot**.
+It also supports **real-time private messaging with typing indicators**, providing a chat experience similar to modern messengers(like WhatsApp) and many more features.

+Tweet.Ai blends the familiarity of Twitter with the conversational power of Grok.Ai and the real-time feel of WhatsApp to create a smarter, more meaningful online experience.

 ---